qbap/a7-ios7-downgrader/README.md

 all you gotta do at that step is press the keys on your keyboard it tells you to

-if you have an iphone 5s and used ios 7.0.2, cydia will be installed and work as normal
+cydia will be installed and work as normal

 ## How was this done?
  - It removes `/System/Library/LaunchDaemons/com.apple.CommCenter.plist`